Marco15453-Archived/CuffedTK/README.md

 POCKET | Damaged by Pocket Dimension
 POISONED | Damaged by Poison
-RAGDOLL-LESS | Damage Type when player dies without leaving a ragdoll (for example, changing role) RECONTAINMENT | Damaged By Recontainment
+RAGDOLL-LESS | Damage Type when player dies without leaving a ragdoll (for example, changing role) RECONTAINMENT | Damaged by Recontainment
 REVOLVER | Damaged by Revolver
 SCP-018 | Damaged by SCP-018
 SCP-049 | Damaged by SCP-049